Video: Demonstration of Spin Coating with Flexible Foil Substrates

-In this video you can see how a flexible piece of aluminium foil adheres to the substrate chuck while spin coating without the need for vacuum.
-This is ideal for depositing graphene onto metal foils without defects imposed by a vacuum, for example.
+In this video, you can see how a flexible piece of aluminium foil adheres to the substrate chuck during spin coating - without the need for vacuum.
+This is ideal for depositing graphene onto metal foils without defects imposed by a vacuum.
 The foil is washed with isopropanol before spin coating an organic semiconducting polymer onto the surface.

-A common query with our vacuum-free spin coating system is how the substrate stays in place without vacuum.
-The substrates are held in place primarily by friction between the bottom and sides of the substrate with the surface and edges of the vacuum-free substrate chuck respectively.
+One of the FAQs we get about our vacuum-free spin coating system is "How does the substrate stay in place without vacuum?".
+The substrates are held in place primarily by friction between the bottom and sides of the substrate, with the surface and edges of the vacuum-free substrate chuck respectively.

-We recommend that you choose substrate chuck with recesses that match your most commonly used substrate sizes.
-However, provided the substrate is a good fit within the recess on at least two sides, or has at least 3 points of contact, even irregularly shaped substrates can be spin coated onto with high fidelity.
+We recommend that you choose substrate chucks with recesses that match your most commonly-used substrate sizes.
+However, provided that the substrate is a good fit within the recess on at least two sides, or has at least 3 points of contact, even irregularly-shaped substrates can be spin coated onto with high degrees of precision.

-In a related video , we achieved success spin coating onto parafilm for a bit of fun (and to demonstrate the robustness of the process).
+In a related video , we successfully accomplished spin coating onto parafilm to demonstrate the robustness of the process (and have some fun)